robolectric/robolectric/index.md

 ## Sample Project

-Look at the sample project at: https://github.com/pivotal/robolectricsample to see how fast and easy it can be to test drive the development of Android applications.
+Look at the [sample project](https://github.com/pivotal/robolectricsample) to see how fast and easy it can be to test drive the development of Android applications.

 #### Robolectric's current maintainers are: